 The scientific advice shows that when domestic transmission is high, cases from abroad represent a small amount of the overall total and make no significant difference to the epidemic.
-Now that domestic transmission within the UK is coming under control, and other countries begin to lift lockdown measures, it is the right time to prepare new measures at the border.
+Now that domestic transmission within the UK is coming under control, we need to impose measures relating to people arriving in the UK.
+Exemptions are in place for some countries where the risk of transmission is low.
 Find out more about self-isolation when you travel to the UK.

-In England, if you do not self-isolate, you can be fined £1,000.
-If you do not provide an accurate contact detail declaration – or do not update your contact detail form in the limited circumstances where you need to move to another place to self-isolate – you can be fined up to £3,200.
+In England, if you are required to self-isolate and do not, you can be fined £1,000.
+If you do not provide an accurate contact detail declaration – or do not update your contact detail form in the limited circumstances where you need to move to another place to self-isolate – you can be fined.
+These fines start at £100, and will double - up to £3,200 - for repeated offences.

 Unless you have visited or stopped in any other country or territory in the preceding 14 days, passengers arriving from the countries and territories listed here will not be required to self-isolate on arrival into England.

 We will keep the conditions in these countries and territories under review.
 If they worsen we will not hesitate to reintroduce self-isolation requirements.

 Travellers should always check the latest FCO travel advice.
 Travel advice includes information on any health measures in place for visitors to the country or territory.
 These can include a requirement to self-isolate, quarantine, or undergo testing for COVID-19, or even restrictions on entry.